 Chris heads up interactive content and data visualization at Mic.
 Previously he blogged about data visualization while traveling around India, and before that he worked on big data applications at Palantir Technologies.
 Chris grew up in the SF Bay Area and graduated from Stanford.
 In his free time he's training for a marathon and trying to become a better cook.

 Derrick Clifton is a Mic Editorial Fellow focused on identity, culture and politics.
-His work has appeared at The Huffington Post, The Advocate, The Daily Dot, NPR affiliate Chicago Public Media and more.
-Derrick is also a master's candidate at the Medill School of Journalism.
+His commentary and writings have appeared at The Huffington Post, NPR affiliate Chicago Public Media, The Daily Dot and more.
+His forthcoming book, HEART WERK, features a collection of coming-of-age essays about navigating life and love within multiple marginalized identities.
+Derrick is a master's candidate at the Medill School of Journalism.
 Web: www.derrickclifton.com

 Elena is the Arts & Entertainment Editor at Mic.
 Her writing has appeared in The New York Times, Salon, Time Out New York, The New York Times Upfront, ABC News, and various travel publications.
 She is also a Princeton alum, a former Thailand resident, and a Brooklyn native.